Skip to content

 How do you identify a quality whey protein concentrate?

 It is now clear to you that you would rather go for a whey protein concentrate.
-One that has been heated and processed as little as possible (within what is allowed according to European guidelines) to preserve the numbers of cysteine, lactoferrin and immunoglobulins as much as possible.
+One that has been treated on low temperatures and processed as little as possible (within what is allowed according to the strict European guidelines on pasteurization) to preserve the numbers of cysteine, lactoferrin and immunoglobulins as much as possible.

 It does cost a little more, but by investing in a 100% grass-fed and certified organic product, you are supporting organic farming and the sustainability of our planet.
 Cows get the space they need in the pasture.
 They naturally fertilize the soil with their manure and produce better-quality milk with a more favourable nutritional profile.